Agentopians/WeAi/TECHNICAL_DESIGN.md

 ## Data Flow

-1. **Content Ingestion**: News articles are collected and stored in the database.
+1. **Content Ingestion**: News articles are collected and stored in the database as part of the "Report Submission" stage of the AI-Agentic Journalism Workflow.
-2. **Content Processing**: AI agents process and categorize the content.
+2. **Content Processing**: AI agents process and categorize the content during the "Draft Generation" and "Verification Process" stages.
-3. **Newsletter Generation**: Processed content is compiled into a newsletter format.
+3. **Newsletter Generation**: Processed content is compiled into a newsletter format during the "Editorial Review" stage.
-4. **Distribution**: The newsletter is distributed to subscribers via email.
+4. **Distribution**: The newsletter is distributed to subscribers via email in the "Publication" stage.

 ## Integration Points